rahmah01-ux/CoffeeSales-Dashboard-Excel/README.md

 - Do customers with a **loyalty card** spend more?
 - Which **countries** generate the most sales?
 - Who are the **Top 5 customers** by sales?
+-
+## 🚀 How to Use
+1. Download the file: [`Coffee Orders Dashboard | Excel.xlsx`]
+2. Open in Excel (desktop version recommended for full interactivity).
+3. Use slicers and filters to explore the data.

 ## 🛠 Skills Demonstrated
 - **Data Cleaning & Preparation**